Greeshu1637/sql_retail_sales_p1/README.md

 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;

+SELECT *
-SELECT * FROM retail_sales
+FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+    sale_date IS NULL OR
+    sale_time IS NULL OR
+    customer_id IS NULL OR
+    gender IS NULL OR
+    age IS NULL OR
+    category IS NULL OR
+    quantity IS NULL OR
+    price_per_unit IS NULL OR
+    cogs IS NULL OR
+    total_sale IS NULL;

 DELETE FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+    sale_date IS NULL OR
+    sale_time IS NULL OR
+    customer_id IS NULL OR
+    gender IS NULL OR
+    age IS NULL OR
+    category IS NULL OR
+    quantity IS NULL OR
+    price_per_unit IS NULL OR
+    cogs IS NULL OR
+    total_sale IS NULL;
 ```

 ### 3. Data Analysis & Findings